RISE-drones/5Gmodem/README.md

 Spread the word, and please suggest improvments or create pull requests!

 # Prerequisits
-sudo apt install libqmi-utils
-sudo apt install udhcpc
+Install libqmi-utils and udhcpc sudo apt install libqmi-utils sudo apt install udhcpc

 Look for modem:
 usb-devices
-Should list the actual modem, Quectel RM500-GL in our case
+It should list the actual modem, Quectel RM500-GL in our case

 ifconfig should list a wwanX interface.
 Check with lsusb and dmesg what interface the modem is connected to: You need to dig a bit if two modems are installed.